matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

  * `404` with error `M_NOT_FOUND` if the content described in the URL does not exist on the local server.

-The user must be authenticated via access_token or Authorization header as the original uploader, or however the server sees fit in order to delete the content.
+The user must be authenticated via access_token or Authorization header as the original uploader, or server admin (as determined by the server implementation).

 Servers may wish to quarantine the deleted content for some timeframe before actually purging it from storage, in order to mitigate abuse.

+If `serverName` is not the local server, the local cache (if any) of the content should be deleted.
+This proposal makes no effort to delete the remote content.

+Overlapping or near-overlapping authorised requests to `DELETE` for existing content may either return 200 or 404 based on implementation choice.

-	XXX: We might want to provide an undelete API too to let users rescue their content that they accidentally deleted, as you would get on a typical desktop OS file manager.
-Perhaps `DELETE` with `{ undo: true }`?
+*XXX: We might want to provide an undelete API too to let users rescue their content that they accidentally deleted, as you would get on a typical desktop OS file manager.
+Perhaps `DELETE` with `?undo=true`?*

-	XXX: We might also want to let admins quarantine rather than delete attachments without a timelimit by passing `{ quarantine: true }` or similar.
+*XXX: We might also want to let admins quarantine rather than delete attachments without a timelimit by passing `?quarantine=true` or similar.*

 Server admins may choose to mark some content as undeletable in their implementation (e.g. for sticker packs and other content which should never be